Azure/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/Get-AzureADUserOAuth2PermissionGrant.md

 PS C:\> Get-AzureADUserOAuth2PermissionGrant -ObjectId $UserId
 ```

-The first command gets the ID of an Azure AD user by using the [Get-AzureADUser](./Get-AzureADUser.md) cmdlet.
+The first command gets the ID of an Azure AD user by using the Get-AzureADUser (./Get-AzureADUser.md)cmdlet.
 The command stores the value in the $UserId variable.

 The second command gets the OAuth2 permission grants for the user identified by $UserId.

 ## PARAMETERS

 ### -All
 If true, return all permission grants.
 If false, return the number of objects specified by the Top parameter

 ```yaml
 Type: Boolean